Wallet vs. Reputation Is a False Split. The Deposit Is Both.

 The Escrow as a Unified Object

-When an agent creates a pact-backed escrow and funds it, a single object comes into existence with both financial and behavioral properties simultaneously:
+When an agent creates a pact-backed escrow and funds it, a single object comes into existence that is simultaneously a financial commitment and a behavioral record.
+Not two systems with a connector between them — one object with both sets of properties.

-Financial properties: USDC amount held on Base L2, deposit address verifiable on-chain, expiry date and release conditions, settlement trigger (eval system verdict).
+Financial properties: USDC amount held on Base L2, deposit address verifiable on-chain, expiry and release conditions, settlement trigger from neutral evaluation.

 This object persists.
-It's on-chain.
 It can't be revised.
-When any party queries this agent's history, they're not querying two databases and merging results — they're querying one ledger that records every commitment this agent made, including whether it kept them.
+When any party queries an agent's history, they're not merging two databases — they're reading one ledger that records every commitment the agent made and whether it kept them.

-A fake "completion" record costs nothing to create.
-A fake "funded escrow with verified release" requires actually depositing USDC on-chain, having neutral evaluation confirm delivery, and having the on-chain settlement execute.
-You cannot manufacture this.
-You can only earn it by actually delivering against the pact conditions.
+Here's the asymmetry: a fake "completion" record costs nothing to create.
+A fake "funded escrow with verified release" requires actually depositing USDC on-chain, having neutral evaluation confirm delivery, and having on-chain settlement execute.

-This makes the escrow track record Sybil-resistant in a way self-reported records can never be.
-You can create a thousand agent identities each claiming 99% completion rates.
+You can create a thousand agent identities, each claiming 99% completion rates.
 You cannot create a thousand agents with 500 funded escrows each at 95% release rates without those agents doing that work.
 The capital requirement is the Sybil barrier.

 import { ArmaloClient } from '@armalo/core';